Picture this – A family is expecting a child but doesn’t think they have the financial means to support their kid – what’s next?

 Lack of financial means is one of the biggest risk factors involved in family separation and is manifested in several ways.
 A family may think that their child will have access to more resources in an orphanage.
 A family may also rely on one source of income to provide for their children and losing that source can mean an inability to afford education, doctor’s visits, or even meals and water.

-Prevent family separation and increase family reunification by supplementing the incomes of female-headed households in Kenya.
+Prevent family separation and increase family reunification by supplementing the incomes of female-headed households.

 Introducing the FAMILY Campaign

-Hopeland is joining forces with GiveDirectly to conduct a landmark experiment to evaluate the impact of cash transfers as a cost-effective solution to address the drivers of family separation, and improve the overall wellbeing of at-risk children and families, with a special focus on female-headed households in Kenya with more than two dependent children.
+Hopeland is testing a landmark experiment to evaluate the impact of economic empowerment tools as a cost-effective solution to address the drivers of family separation, and improve the overall wellbeing of at-risk children and families, with a special focus on female-headed households.

 If successful this first of its kind campaign can disrupt a centuries old funding model that supports orphanages.